neonopcode/MeetingHelper/README.md

 ## Running

-1. Start server: `python app.py`
+1. Start server: `python app.py` (Local Server)
-2. Open index.html in a browser (Tip: use live server extension for VSCode)
+2. Open index.html in a browser or Open https://neonopcode.github.io/MeetingHelper/
 3. Click Start and allow microphone & camera access
 4. Click Script Button and See transcriptions in real time
 5. Click a speech bubble to see the AI agent’s description